itsmng/.github/profile/README.md

 ## Third party tools

 * [Android application](https://github.com/itsmng/tech-android-app/releases) : this application allow to create and change ITSM-NG tickets from your organisation.
+* [Grafana template](https://github.com/itsmng/grafana-template) : we provide a default template which can be used in order to provide an ITSM-NG reporting in Grafana.
 * Various plugin catalog :
     * [Whitelabel](https://github.com/itsmng/whitelabel/releases) : allow its users to modify the look of their itsm deployment, unifying their internal software's appearance.
     * [Edit traduction](https://github.com/itsmng/edittraduction/releases) : edit traduction file directly in the web interface.